rumlingd/mobius_on-premise_doc/source/image_about-tech.rst

 The Mobius Vision on-premise solution is shipped with two base models and a customizable mini-model that is built on top of the base models.
-The reasoning behind this set up is that customization needs far less effort as the base models already include lots of knowledge which can be leveraged directly for new objects or styles.
+The reasoning behind this set up is that customization needs far less effort as the base models already include a large body of knowledge that can be leveraged directly to identify new objects or styles.

 Object recognition with keywords
 ------------------------------------

-Mobius Vision on-premise comes with a model for keywords that the computer can see in a given image.
+|mobvis_image| comes with a model for keywords that the computer can see in a given image.
 Our over 5000 keywords have different levels of granularity.
 It differs between people and no people but also on a lower level between men and women.
 Given one image as an input, the model returns the keywords for the objects it detected with highest confidence.